-The Himalayan Family Healthcare Project is a 501(c)(3) non-profit organization dedicated to providing community-driven, primary health care services to the people of Nepal's Manang District and surrounding areas.
+The Himalayan Family Healthcare Project is a 501(c)(3) non-profit organization dedicated to providing community-driven, quality, primary healthcare and education services in remote areas of Nepal.

 We are committed to accomplishing our mission by: